eduardm1/API/README.md

 # Synchronize the local model with the postgres database
 $ prisma instrospect

+#Push the migration of the db
+$ prisma db push --preview-feature

 # Generate the prisma client
 $ prisma generate